 - YFU will utilize an app called MobileServe to track community service activities.
-You'll receive instructions by email on how to enter your volunteer hours through an app on your phone or via the website.
-It's important to use the link provided so that you will be connected to YFU's account. - Planning: Start volunteering right away-don't put it off.
+You'll receive instructions by email on how to enter your volunteer hours through an app on your phone or via the website. - Planning: Start volunteering right away-don't put it off.
 You should plan to complete about 15 hours by January 15. - Deadline: You must complete your volunteer hours by May 1, no matter when you will be departing.
-This allows staff adequate time to process and print completion certificates.
+This allows staff adequate time to print completion certificates, which are mailed to students prior to departure.